Merlot Wine: Your Complete Guide to This Versatile Varietal

 It’s true that production and sales of Merlot dropped in the early 2000s after the release of "Sideways."
 (There's even a name for the phenomenon: The Sideways Effect.)
 But this thick-skinned grape never truly went away.
 Today, it's a preferred choice for newbies and seasoned wine lovers alike.

-From luscious blends to single-varietal bottles, Merlot lends itself to a variety of foods — everything from grilled meats and vegetables to creamy, flavorful cheeses, and dark chocolate sweets.
-For more ideas on how to make the most of your wine drinking experience, be sure to visit our ever-expanding Usual Wines blog.
+From mouthwatering blends to single-varietal bottles, Merlot is the ideal accompaniment to a wide array of foods.
+For more ideas on how to enhance your wine-drinking experience, be sure to visit our ever-expanding Usual Wines blog.

 Share